OfficeDev/VBA-content/VBA/Visio-VBA/articles/application-enterscope-event-visio.md

 ## Example

 This example shows how to use the **EnterScope** event.
-The example determines whether a call to a procedure that handles the **CellChanged** event is in a particular scope?that is, whether the call occurs between the **EnterScope** and **ExitScope** events for that scope.
+The example determines whether a call to a procedure that handles the **CellChanged** event is in a particular scope - that is, whether the call occurs between the **EnterScope** and **ExitScope** events for that scope.

 ```vb